EarthScope/ispaq/README.md

 Users have the ability to create personalized _preference files_ that list combinations of station specifiers and statistical metrics of interest, such that they can be run repeatedly over data from many different time periods.
+Alternatively, single station specifiers and metrics can be specified on the command line for simple runs or for use in shell scripting.

 ISPAQ offers the option for access to [FDSN Web Services](http://www.fdsn.org/webservices/) to get seismic data and metadata directly from selected data centers supporting the FDSN protocol.
-Alternately, users can read local [miniSEED](http://ds.iris.edu/ds/nodes/dmc/data/formats/seed/) files and metadata on their own workstations, possibly sourced directly from instrumentation, and construct on-the-spot data quality analyses on that data.
+Users also have the option to read local [miniSEED](http://ds.iris.edu/ds/nodes/dmc/data/formats/seed/) files and metadata on their own workstations and construct on-the-spot data quality analyses on that data.

-Output is provided in csv format for tabular metrics and Probability Density Functions (PDF) can be plotted to PNG image files.
+Output is provided in csv format for tabular metrics.
+In addition, Probability Density Functions (PDF) for single days can be plotted to PNG image files.

 The business logic for MUSTANG metrics is emulated through [ObsPy](https://github.com/obspy/obspy/wiki) and custom Python code and the core calculations are performed using the same R packages as used by